Your basket is currently empty!

 There may be some advantages to having keyhole surgery.
 For example, you may experience less pain after the operation, need a shorter stay in hospital and have smaller scars.
 However, keyhole surgery, like any operation, has some risks, so you should discuss the options with your specialist before surgery.

-Assisted robotic surgery is a type of laparoscopic surgery in which a special machine or robot is used by the surgeon to help carry out the surgery.
+Robot Assisted surgery is a type of laparoscopic surgery in which a special machine or robot is used by the surgeon to help carry out the surgery.
 The surgeon has a 3D view of the inside of your tummy and the area can be magnified 10-12 times.
 Robotic surgery is only available at a few specialist centres in the UK.

 After your operation